 For artists less familiar with the structures and impetus behind union organising, the sections on unions, artists and the labour movement, and the history of AUE will hopefully have started to clarify some of the distinctions between organisations that seek to shape policy 'on behalf of' artists, and unions and labour organising which are initiated by artists themselves.
-For the artists responding to the membership survey, the most valuable thing about being part of an artists' union was overwhelmingly cited as 'solidarity' - a principle which sets unions apart from other organisations.
+For the artists responding to the membership survey, the most valuable thing about being part of an artists' union was overwhelmingly cited as 'solidarity' - a principle which sets unions apart from other organisations

 True representation demands a union: artists organising together as workers within democratic decision-making structures that enable members actively to decide the union's direction, speaking directly to power rather than being spoken for.
-Whilst artists may be represented on the boards and in the networks of organisations like DACs, a-n and CVAN, they are not elected by a body of artist-members to represent artists more broadly.
+Whilst artists may be represented on the boards and in the networks of organisations like DACs, an and CVAN, they are not elected by a body of artist-members to represent artists more broadly.

 Funding streams from sources outside of members' subs, such as patrons, Arts Council funding, organisational memberships, and other sources, also complicates the picture of accountability.
 This year, for example, all of these organisations signed a Visual Arts Manifesto20 organised by DACs, which called on the new government to enact various changes to 'create a more sustainable visual arts sector'.
-While many of the points this manifesto made were valuable, AUE elected www.DACs.org.uk/news-events/visual-arts-organisations-callnext-government-to-action.

-the government to incentivise arts philanthropy though tax breaks to 'diversify arts funding'.
+While many of the points this manifesto made were valuable, AUE elected not to sign it, primarily because it called on the government to incentivise arts philanthropy though tax breaks to 'diversify arts funding'.
 Clearly, we need much more democratic oversight of arts funding, not less.
 Because we are funded solely by our members' subs, AUE is independent, leaving us free to stridently critique and diverge from these positions.